knol3j/hashnhedge/content/posts/gpt5-in-github-copilot-how-i-built-a-game-in-60-seconds/index.md

----
+﻿---

-title: "GPT-5 in GitHub Copilot: How I built a game in 60 seconds'"
+title: "GPT-5 in GitHub Copilot: How I built a game in 60 seconds''
-date: "2025-08-20T14:59:22""
+date: '2025-08-20T14:59:22""
 category: "Markets"
 summary: ""
 slug: "gpt5 in github copilot how i built a game in 60 seconds"
 source_urls:
   - "https://github.blog/ai-and-ml/generative-ai/gpt-5-in-github-copilot-how-i-built-a-game-in-60-seconds/"
 seo:
-  title: "GPT-5 in GitHub Copilot: How I built a game in 60 seconds | Hash n Hedge'"
+  title: "GPT-5 in GitHub Copilot: How I built a game in 60 seconds | Hash n Hedge''
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]

 ---